 Active listening is critical to fostering emotional intelligence at work.
 To be an active listener, you must focus on what someone is saying, ask questions for clarification and attempt to see their point of view.
 Being open to feedback and willing to change your perspective when necessary is the other important piece to the active listening puzzle.

 It can be difficult to not let emotions take over when they arise, but holding off the temptation to react to a situation or person allows you time to think, feel, regulate and move forward thoughtfully.
 By doing so, you will communicate more effectively and reach a positive outcome.

 Cultivate Personal Growth

 Just like growing a garden, emotional intelligence takes work and consistency.
-The seed of a growth mindset must be planted and watered every day by attending seminars, reading self-growth books and seeking guidance from leadership speakers or mentors.
+The seed of a growth mindset must be planted and watered every day by attending seminars, reading self-growth books and seeking guidance from an executive leadership coach.

 Over time, you will find your emotional intelligence blooming more beautifully than you could have ever imagined.